MiaoLab20/gamd-openmm/README.md

 4. Finally, you'll need the PyReweighting scripts, which can be cloned from the [PyReweighting Git Repository](https://github.com/MiaoLab20/PyReweighting).
-(NOTE:  If you are doing development on the GaMD module itself and want to use the test scripts, the PyReweighting project should be cloned in the same directory as the OpenMM-GaMD directory is cloned, so that they are adjacent.)
+(NOTE:  If you are doing development on the GaMD module itself and want to use the test scripts, the PyReweighting project directory should be added to your path, so that the scripts can find it.)

 ## Status